Top Model (Polish TV series) season 5: Episode 6

 The contestants return home from the previous elimination, and several are surprised that Radek received best photo.
-The following morning, the models are visited by celebrity personal trainer Tomasz Oświęcinski for an vigorous exercise session.
+The following morning, the models are visited by celebrity personal trainer Tomasz Oświęcinski for a vigorous exercise session.
 Natalia bails out halfway through the session, being lambasted by the trainer and several of the other contestants due to her laziness.

 Later in the day, they are driven to a studio to meet with Michał Pirog for the challenge.
 Each of the models will have to pose with some of the contestants from the previous cycle, Marta, Michalina and Michał, to recreate a Bruno Banani campaign.
 Karolina P. is deemed to have done the best job, and is rewarded with a box full of Bruno Banani cosmetics and a voucher worth 2000zł.